What Are the Stages of the Mediation Process in the UK?

 Stage 5: Deals and Solutions

-• The mediator communicates proposals and feedback from one side to the other and vice versa, but only with the permission of both parties.
+• The mediator communicates proposals and feedback from one side to the other and vice versa.
+Keeping confidential information to themself.
+At times if it would aid discussions and only with the permission of both parties, would the mediator divulge anything that is confidential.

 • Both sides begin making counteroffers, proposing terms of compromise, and hunting for answers.